Bernauer Straße

-Bernauer Straße is a street of Berlin situated between the localities of Gesundbrunnen and Mitte, today both belonging to the Mitte borough.
+Bernauer Straße, or Bernauer Strasse (see ß), is a street of Berlin situated between the localities of Gesundbrunnen and Mitte, today both belonging to the Mitte borough.
 It runs from the Mauerpark at the corner of Prenzlauer Berg to the Nordbahnhof.
 The street's name refers to the town of Bernau bei Berlin, situated in Brandenburg.

 When Berlin was a divided city, the Berlin Wall erected in 1961 ran along this street.
 Bernauer Straße became famous for escapes from windows of apartment blocks in the eastern part of the city, down to the street, which was in the West.
 Several people died here when the border was first enforced.

 History

 Before the Berlin Wall

 The Bernauer Straße existed early on as a commercial and military connection road between Berlin and locations in the Margraviate of Brandenburg.
 It received its present name on 29 May 1862.
 Prior to this date, it was known as Straße 50, and later Straße 80, prior to being named Bernauer Straße.
 It led to the northeast from Bergstraße to the triangular intersection of Schwedter Straße and Oderberger Straße.
 On 4 July 1904 the southwestern extension between Bergstraße and Gartenstraße was completed.
 With the formation of Greater Berlin in 1920, and the related district division, house numbers 1-50, on the south side of the street, would lie in the district of Mitte, which would later be part of the Soviet sector of Berlin, and house numbers 51-121, on the north side of the street, would lie in the district of Wedding, which would later be part of the French sector of Berlin.
 The road itself belonged entirely to Wedding, and later to the French sector; this would set the stage for escapes during the Berlin Wall era.